johanchouquet/seed/frontend/app/README.md

     hello: 'internet'
 ```

-If you look at context object:
+If you look at the `context` object:

 ```javascript
 > console.log(context)